What are the best travel deals to book this January?

 British Airways

-British Airways is offering a flash sale that is running up until midnight on 7 January, with extra savings of £300 on selected holidays.
+British Airways is running a sale up until 28 January, with offers on worldwide holidays.

-The sale extends from £25 savings when you spend £625+ on a flight and car booking to £300 when you spend £10,000+ on a flight and hotel booking.

-The airline also says there are deals to be had on flights until 28 January, as well as savings of up to £500 on business class flights and holidays.
+The airline says there are deals to be had on New York flights and luxury holidays to St Lucia as well as savings of up to £500 on business class flights and holidays.

 Tui